 Board of Trustees

-John Crossley – Chair of the Trustees of Tiyeni until 2016 and local representative in Mzuzu.
-John was District Commissioner of Nsanje district before Independence and stayed in the country as agronomist, conservationist and teacher.
+John Crossley – Chair of the Trustees of Tiyeni and local representative in Mzuzu.
+John was District Commissioner of Mzuzu district before Independence and stayed in the country as agronomist, conservationist and teacher.
 His wife Elizabeth over the years helped very many children and young people to find education and jobs.

 Clare Cameron – UK Treasurer of Tiyeni since March 2007.
 Clare spent 3 months with the Crossleys in 2005 teaching in local schools and learning about the Tiyeni farming method as seen in the first of the demonstration gardens near Mzuzu.
 She is a now UK civil servant